Find out what steps you can take if you or a loved one experienced nursing home abuse.

 When working with a nursing home abuse lawyer:

-- Be transparent and open about the facts, regardless if they help or hurt the case.
+- Be transparent and open about the facts in the case.

 - Compile all available evidence, including the history and timeline of the abuse.

 - Do some research to see if they have successfully handled past nursing home lawsuits.

 Remember, it is much easier to work with an experienced attorney with your best interests at heart than filing a lawsuit yourself.
 If you try to file a lawsuit on your own, you could make mistakes that delay the case or cause it to be rejected.

 Top nursing home abuse lawyers work on a contingency basis.
 This means they charge no upfront fees for their services.
 Further, they won’t get paid unless you win the case.

 Nursing home abuse lawyers usually take a small percentage of the winnings from a settlement or trial verdict to cover legal costs.

 Nursing Home Abuse Lawyers by State

 Nursing home abuse laws vary with each state and can affect how and when you file a lawsuit.
 Because of this, it is key to get a lawyer who can file your case within the limits set by local and state laws.